St. Andrew's United Church: History

 Westminster-Central was itself the combination of three historic Toronto churches.
 Westminster Presbyterian was the first established on the site in 1891.
 It merged with Grosvenor Street Presbyterian in 1921, when the latter church's building was demolished as part of a plan to extend Bay Street.
 When the United Church was formed, Westminster then merged with Central Methodist Church, which was located just across the street.
 This created Westminster-Central, which continued until the merger with St. Andrew's in 1950.
 The final merger was in 1973 with Yonge Street United Church, which was originally located at Yonge and Summerhill before it was destroyed by fire in May 1971.

 The Westminster building that was the home of St. Andrew's after 1950 had been built in 1923, after the original 1891 structure on the site was destroyed by fire in 1920.
 In the mid-1970s, great debate arose in the congregation about the state of the church.
 It was low on funds, but sitting on some of the most expensive real estate in Canada.
 After considerable discussion, it was decided to demolish the old church, build an office tower above, and relocate the congregation to the lower level of the new complex.
 The redevelopment was completed in 1981, although the design of the final project had changed considerably.

 The existing church at 117 Bloor Street East is a separate building facing Bloor and is set back into the urban courtyard, St. Andrew's Square.
 It is adjacent to the office tower at 121 Bloor Street East.
-A portion of the old church was retained by the city of Toronto and is now located further south on Yonge Street, marking the entrance to McGill Street.
-Several other United Churches chose the same path during this period, such as College Street United Church and Parkdale United Church.
+A portion of the old church was retained by the city of Toronto and is now located further south on Yonge Street, marking the entrance to McGill Street as McGill Street Arch.
+Several other United Churches chose the same path during this period, such as College Street United Church (1990) and Parkdale United Church (1977).